 Pasadena Homes & Real Estate

 Browse today's new homes for sale and real estate in Pasadena below!
 Pasadena, California, known as the "City of Roses," is located near Los Angeles in the San Fernando Valley.
-Pasadena has more than 140,000 residents and offers an array of real estate opportunities that include homes designed and built during the American Arts & Crafts movement.
+The community Pasadena has more than 140,000 residents living here and offers an array of real estate opportunities that include homes designed and built during the American Arts & Crafts movement.
 The city has an ideal location that's close to airports, major routes, and the many amenities of Los Angeles County, including outdoor recreation via nearby regional and state parks.
 Discover the Pasadena community and its distinct neighborhoods, from Old Town to Madison Heights, for residences that range from single-family homes to condominiums and townhomes.
 To learn more about properties available in Pasadena, California or to set up a private home showing, contact your local Los Angeles area real estate professionals today.
 Read more about Pasadena real estate.

 Homes For Sale in Pasadena, CA

 Pasadena Real Estate Market

 When buyers seek to purchase real estate in the Pasadena, California housing market, they'll find the median listing price is in the upper $900's for single-family houses, while home prices for condominium properties run from the upper $300's to the low $800's and higher.
 On average, single-family homes of all architectural designs and sizes range from the mid $500's to more than $11 million.
 Choose from Craftsman homes in neighborhoods like the historic Highlands and bungalows or apartments in Garfield Heights.
 Looking to buy a home in a National Register or Landmark Historic District?
 Pasadena has more than two dozen.